 BE PROFESSIONAL, AND REMEMBER WHY YOU’RE THERE!

-Be on time for your appointment!
+Be on time for your meetings!
 You will not get extra time if you show up late.
 Know what time zone you are in, the reviews are in MST (Mountain Standard Time.)

 Don’t make the mistake of talking the entire time without showing your work.
 Reviewers can look at your work while you are talking.

 Be mindful of the time limit with each reviewer; you will want to have time within the session to receive feedback.